caporaso-lab/q2-books/q2-shotgun/q2-shotgun/03-contig-analysis.md

 #Contig analysis

 ##Assemble reads into contigs with MEGAHIT.
-The `--p-num-partition` specifies the number of partitions to split the dataset into for parallel processing during assembly.
-Here, it's set to 4.
+- The `--p-num-partition` specifies the number of partitions to split the dataset into for parallel processing during assembly.
-The `--p-presets` specifies the preset mode for Megahit.
+- The `--p-presets` specifies the preset mode for MEGAHIT.
 In this case, it's set to "meta-sensitive" for metagenomic data.
-The `--p-cpu-threads` specifies the number of CPU threads to use during assembly.
-Here, it's set to 64.
+- The `--p-cpu-threads` specifies the number of CPU threads to use during assembly.
 ```bash
 qiime assembly assemble-megahit \
     --i-seqs "./moshpit-tutorial/cache:reads_no_host" \